bacoor-hb/sdk-passkeyring/README.md

     {!isWeb3Injected() && <ButtonConnectWallet />}
   </div>

-  //The way to create a ButtonConnectWallet will be in Advanced
+ // The way to create a ButtonConnectWallet will be in Advanced
 ```

 ## #Advanced
-### Custom Button connect wallet
+### Custom Button to Connect Wallet

 #### #Required:  To customize the button to connect the wallet, you can set up one of the below providers.